creative-tutorials/expresstype.v2/README.md

 # ExpressType

-ExpressType is an open-source API template for [Express](https://expressjs.com/) and [Bun](https://bun.sh).
+ExpressType is an open-source API template for [Express](https://expressjs.com/) and [Typescript](https://typescriptlang.org).
 ExpressType makes it easy to create and deploy APIs in seconds.
+ExpressType

 ## How It Works

-ExpressType is a template that provides a basic structure for building APIs with Express and Bun.
+ExpressType is a template that provides a basic structure for building APIs with Express and Typescript.
 It includes a set of predefined routes, middleware, and utilities that make it easy to get started with API development.
 I have also included a `vercel.json` file, this is the configuration file for Vercel that is used to deploy the API to the cloud.

 ### FAQ